sefffal/Octofitter.jl/docs/src/pma.md

 To install and use `Pigeons.jl` with Octofitter, type `using Pigeons` at in the terminal and accept the prompt to install the package.
 You may have to restart Julia.

+!!! note
+    `octofit_pigeons` scales very well across multiple cores.
+Start julia with `julia --threads=auto` to make sure you have multiple threads available for sampling.

 We now sample from our model using Pigeons:
 ```@example 1
 using Pigeons